Richard Sax - Chairman, Foundation Governor

 Alison Monk – Vice Chairman, K College Governor

 Alison Monk is presently Vice Chairman of the Governors.
-She is Deputy Principal of K College, which has recently merged with South Kent College to cover Ashford, Dover, Shepway, Tonbridge, Tunbridge Wells and Sevenoaks.
+She is Deputy Principal of K College, which has recently merged with South Kent College to cover Ashford, Dover, Shepway, Tonbridge, Tunbridge Wells and Savings.
 Her back ground is Nursing and Nurse Education followed by a move to Further and Higher Education, where she gained a passion for second chance learning and the importance of skills for all in industry.
 In her present role she is responsible for Curriculum and Quality across all aspects of the College's educational provision.
 This encompasses some 5000 16 -18 years olds and 8000 adult learners.
-In recent years she has been actively involved in managing all aspects of a major new build project at the College in Tonbridge.
+In recent years she has been actively involved in managing all aspects of a major new build project at the College in Tunbridge.
 The support she brings to the Academy is an expertise in vocational learning and the focus on business and employer engagement which is central to the strategic direction of the College.

 Simon Cooper – Foundation Governor